 2. This bar confirmed a retracement down to the SMA.
 From here, we could trail a buy stop order with each new bar high.

-There are two warning signs here.
+There were two warning signs in this example.

 Tips and Exceptions – The Floor Trader Trading System

-Familiarize yourself with the basic strategy above before going through this section.
+Please familiarize yourself with the basic strategy above before going through this section.
 If not, you might get overwhelmed.

-To avoid repetition, the tips and exceptions below are explained in the context of a bullish setup.
+The tips and exceptions below are explained in the context of a bullish setup.

-Tips
+Trading Tips

 These tips will help you focus on the best trades: